SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 Follow-ups are closely linked to the Diary screen, and some functions apply especially to the Diary.

 > [!TIP]
-> In SuperOffice Settings and maintenance, you can define that all follow-ups of a specific type should be displayed in the Diary screen in SuperOffice CRM with the same background color.
+> In Settings and maintenance, you can define that all follow-ups of a specific type should be displayed in the Diary screen with the same background color.

 ## What would you like to do now?